Anderson Zogbe

-Anderson Gbayoro Zogbe (born 16 December 1995) is an Ivorian professional footballer who plays as a centre-back for Cambodian Premier League club Nagaworld, on loan from Visakha.
+Anderson Gbayoro Zogbe (born 16 December 1995) is an Ivorian professional footballer who plays as a centre-back for Cambodian Premier League club Phnom Penh Crown.

+Club career

+Zogbe started his professional football career in Cambodia in 2013 joining Nagaworld despite born in Ivory Coast.

+Zogbe signed for Phnom Penh Crown on 7 July 2026 make him eligible to compete in higher football level especially in 2026–27 AFC Champions League Two.

 Personal life

-Zogbe is a naturalized Cambodian citizen.
+Zogbe is a naturalized Cambodian citizen made him eligible to represent Cambodia internationally.